RobertAKARobin/ExcelOverwriter/README.md

 # ExcelOverwriter

-Overwrite the data in one XLSX using data from another XLSX, using column headers that you specify.
+Overwrite the data in one XLSX with data from another XLSX, using column headers that you specify.

 Initialize it like this: